 Section 508 of the Rehabilitation Act of 1973 requires that electronic and information technology (ICT) developed, procured, maintained, or used by the Federal government be accessible to people with disabilities.
 It applies to more than digital services, including phones, computers, peripherals, and office machines as examples.

 Web services offered on federal government and agency websites must also be accessible.
 In addition, private contractors and the financial, healthcare, and legal organizations with peripheral connection to these federal organizations may also be required to comply with Section 508.

 Even beyond their websites, any digital documents, such as PDFs, must also be digitally accessible.

-How ADA Compliant Websites Work
+How do ADA Compliant Websites Work?